AntonioDiazRamos/admissible-collections/README.md

 This paper can be found in arXiv at https://arxiv.org/abs/2005.02658

-GAP is a computer algebra system, see here https://www.gap-system.org
+GAP is a computer algebra system https://www.gap-system.org

 The term "admissible collection" is defined in Definition 3.6 of the paper above.